bitrise-io/Bitrise-Android-Mock-Server-Testing-Sample/README.md

 When writing integration or smoke tests, it's often required to swap the production API endpoint with an alternate endpoint or a mocked one.

+We are going to demonstrate this by mocking the Cat Facts API to return a robot fact 🤖.
+After all, testing a feature that displays random information is not easy.

-Service containers help with the latter: you can spin up an entire API service from a single Docker image that runs on `localhost` next to the tests in CI.
+Bitrise service containers help with this: we can spin up an entire API service from a single Docker image that runs on `localhost` next to the tests in CI.
 This has several benefits:

 - Eliminates network latency and flakiness in tests
 - Tests become more deterministic as they no longer depend on the API not changing suddenly.
 The mocked server behavior is defined next to the test code.